 Dear Parents/Guardians and Students, Welcome back to school for the 2017-2018 academic year!
-This handbook has been written to provide you with a detailed description of the choral music program at Eaton Fundamental Middle School.
+This handbook has been written to provide you with a detailed description of the choral music program at Jones Magnet Middle School.
 Parents, please take the time to review this handbook with your child.
 Once you have reviewed the handbook together, I ask that parent and child both complete and electronically sign the contract located on the class webpage.
-I will be happy to provide you with a paper copy if you would like one.
-The choral program at Eaton Fundamental Middle School will provide students with a challenging and rewarding experience in music performance.
+I will be happy to furnish you with a paper copy if you would like one.
+The choral program at Jones Magnet Middle School will provide students with a challenging and rewarding experience in music performance.
 In addition to learning vocal health and technique, students will learn valuable lifetime skills such as discipline, responsibility, and teamwork.
 During daily classroom activities, students will be introduced to musical concepts that will need to be studied and rehearsed.
 Students will learn how to read and write musical notation, and they will learn how music evolved throughout history.
 Music checks will take place, and will measure progress being made on the songs we are preparing to perform.
 Students should develop a regular practice routine at home, as consistent independent practice can only help with preparedness for music checks and concerts.
-By participating in the choral music program at Eaton Middle School, your child will gain a long-term appreciation for the value of music and a set of skills that will bring a lifetime of reward and enjoyment.
+By participating in the choral music program at Jones Middle School, your child will gain a long-term appreciation for the value of music and a set of skills that will bring a lifetime of reward and enjoyment.

 Sincerely, Melissa Tussing, Choral Director